chjj/blessed/README.md

 - inherits all from ScrollableBox.
-- **selectedFg, selectedBg** - foreground and background for selected item, treated like fg and bg.
+- **selectedFg, selectedBg** - foreground and background for selected item, treated like fg and bg. (can be contained in style: e.g. `style.selected.fg`).
-- **selectedBold, selectedUnderline** - character attributes for selected item, treated like bold and underline.
+- **selectedBold, selectedUnderline** - character attributes for selected item, treated like bold and underline. (can be contained in style: e.g.
+  `style.selected.bold`).
+- **itemFg, itemBg** - foreground and background for unselected item, treated like fg and bg. (can be contained in style: e.g. `style.item.fg`).
+- **itemBold, itemUnderline** - character attributes for an unselected item, treated like bold and underline. (can be contained in style: e.g.
+  `style.item.bold`).
 - **mouse** - whether to automatically enable mouse support for this list (allows clicking items).
 - **keys** - use predefined keys for navigating the list.